hfactor/hfactor.github.io/_notes/400 Lists/AntiLibrary.md

 - Coffee Can Investing by Surabh Mukherjea
 - The Man who solved the market by Gregory Zuckerman
 - The Changing world order by Ray Dalio
+- The Alchemy of Finance by George Soros

 ## Business
 - Ask Your Developer by Jeff Lawson 📟